YingzheWang/academic-homepage/content/publication/a-simple-micro-check-valve-using-a-photo-patterned-hydrogel-valve-core/index.md

   - Kaoru Uesugi
   - Keisuke Morishima
 doi: https://doi.org/10.1016/j.sna.2020.111878
-publication: "*Sensors and Actuators A: Physical* 304"
+publication: "*Sensors and Actuators A: Physical, 304*"
 abstract: Micro check valves play a pivotal role in many microfluidic systems.
   However, there is still an unmet need for low-cost check valves with good performance and easy integration.
 In this work, we present a planar micro